jurgenheine/com.tuya.cloud/README.md

 	- Ledstrip
 	- Garage door opener status
 	- Switch with energy monitoring

-## Unknown if device is supported
 	- Siren
 	- Doorcontact

 ## Known bugs
 - State not correct reported to homey
 - Updates all capablities instead only the changed

 ## Todo
-- Add other device types
+- Add other possible device types
 - Memory optimalisations
 - Better images and icons
 - Support renaming of devices (so Tuya device names and Homey device names stay in sync)